Here are the top things admissions teams will look for when reviewing your application:

 - good attitude to learning and personal development

 - ability to articulate yourself fluently and accurately in writing – it is a sign of what's to come for tutors

-Add some personal details, get a username, create a password and set your security questions.
-Add the buzzword your school, college or centre gave you too, or if you're applying independently there’ll be a few questions.
+Looking to start studying in 2021?
+Register in Apply, our 2021 application.
+You’ll be asked for some personal details, and given a username, asked to create a password, and set your security questions.
+Add the buzzword your school, college or centre gave you too, or if you're applying independently (without the support of a teacher/adviser) there’ll be a few questions you need to answer.

 Applying in Welsh

-Questions about your ethnic origin, national identity, and occupational background are mandatory questions used for monitoring purposes.
-This information will only be shared with universities and colleges after you have secured a place or at the end of the application cycle – it will not influence any decision regarding your application.
+- There are questions specifically for UK students – these are about your ethnic origin, national identity, and occupational background.
+These are mandatory questions used for monitoring purposes.
+This information will only be shared with universities and colleges after you have secured a place and will not influence any decision regarding your application.

-This section also allows you to talk about your individual circumstances, such as your parental education, if you’ve been in care, or involved in widening participation activities.
-These pieces of information are shared with universities and colleges alongside your application, so they may form a more complete understanding of you as an individual, known as contexualised admissions.
+- We ask for information about personal circumstances – such as your parental education, if you’ve been in care, or involved in widening participation activities, so universities and colleges can form a more complete understanding of you as an individual.
 While this information is optional, it can help universities and colleges better understand your background, and provide support.
-For more information about how a university or college might do this, please consult their individual policy, or contact them directly.

 You can choose up to five courses (all now or some later).
 There’s no preference order and your universities/colleges won’t see where else you’ve applied until after you reply to any offers you get.